-The JiTT assignments are designed to encourage students to come to class prepared, engaged and motivated.
-It is a highly flexible system that can be adapted to different class schedules and levels, and different subject areas.
-The key principle is assessment between what students do during class, and what they do before and after.
+The JiTT assignments are designed to encourage students come to class prepared, engaged and motivated.

+JiTT is a highly flexible system that can be adapted to different class schedules and levels, and different subject areas.
+The key principle is feedback between what students do during class, and what they do before and after.
 Based on student responses, the instructor selects an appropriate set of items that will make up the lesson.
 By enhancing and relying on this feedback, instructors and their students can achieve many benefits.
-In addition to the mastery of the subject, which is a main concern to the faculty, several goals could be achieved from using JiTT:
+In addition to the mastery of the subject, which is a main concern to the faculty, several goals could be achieved from using the JiTT:

 - 1. Motivate students and focus their study process. - 2.
 Make the classroom more active by engaging the students in the lecture. - 3.
-Recognize students' needs for self-focusing on study. - 4.
-Help students understand why what they learn matters. - 5.
-Create conditions that enable students to succeed in their learning activities or processes. - 6.
-Create a classroom environment that promotes a mastery orientation focused on the development of knowledge and mastery of material and skills. - 7.
-Provide students with opportunities to discuss issues in classroom and be proactive in lectures. - 8.
-Help students read course material and complete assignments efficiently and effectively. - 9.
-Help students develop the skills they need for working together effectively.
+Recognize students' needs for self-focusing on study (understanding students). - 4.
+Help students understand why what they learn matters.